eyanje/eyanje.github.io/_posts/2025-11-14-implementing-simple-authentication-middleware.markdown

 defers to the inner layer.

-To attach the user id, I defined a `struct UserId(i32)`, implementing `IntoRequestParts`.
+To attach the user id, I defined a `struct UserId(i32)`, implementing `FromRequestParts`.
 This custom type can be added to a request through [extensions\_mut](https://docs.rs/http/latest/http/request/struct.Request.html#method.extensions_mut), where it can then be extracted.